webguru103/react-redux-social/README.md

 ## How to get started

-First, make sure you're running node >v7.0.0
+First, make sure you're running node >v7.7.4

-git clone the repo: `git clone https://github.com/paulshirer/powerpostfrontend.git`

 then create your new feature branch from the **DEV branch**: `git checkout -b youBranch dev`